-I am an Associate Professor in the Department of Political Science at Stony Brook University.
-My research and teaching focus on political psychology, political communication, political persuasion, political behavior and empirical methodology.
-Broadly, my research considers the potential for power in information.
-I integrate psychology and political science in order to identify points at which new information can have the most profound effect on the way people form political opinions, make political choices and, ultimately, take political actions.
-My work has been published in such journals as the American Journal of Political Science, Political Communication, Political Behavior, Public Opinion Quarterly and others.
+Yanna Krupnikov is an Associate Professor in the Department of Political Science at Stony Brook University.
+Her research and teaching focus on political psychology, political communication, political persuasion and political behavior.
+Broadly, her research merges psychology and political science in order to identify points at which new information can have the most profound effect on the way people form political opinions, make political choices and, ultimately, take political actions.
+Her work has been published in such journals as the American Journal of Political Science, Journal of Politics, Political Communication, Political Behavior, Public Opinion Quarterly and others.
 She is also the co-author (with Samara Klar), of the book Independent Politics, published by Cambridge University Press in 2016.

 Melissa R. Michelson (Ph.D.
 Yale University) is Professor of Political Science at Menlo College.
 She is co-author four books: Mobilizing Inclusion: Redefining Citizenship through Get-Out-the-Vote Campaigns, Living the Dream: New Immigration Policies and the Lives of Undocumented Latino Youth, A Matter of Discretion: The Politics of Catholic Priests in the United States and Ireland, and Listen, We Need to Talk: How to Change Attitudes about LGBT Rights.
 She has published dozens of articles in peer-reviewed academic journals, including pieces in American Political Science Review, Journal of Politics, and International Migration Review.
 Her current research projects explore voter registration and mobilization in minority communities and persuasive communication on LGBT rights.
 In her spare time, she knits and runs marathons.